cognitedata/transformations-cli/README.md

 ### Github Action Migration: jetfire-cli@v2 to transformations-cli@main

-We recommend you start using the new Github Action.
+If you've already used the old `jetfire-cli` in a GitHub action we recommend you migrate to the new Github Action.
 You can find the migration guide [here](migrationguide.md).

 ### Contributing